shuklavk/MicroserviceBlog/README.md

 # MicroserviceBlog

 In this project, I wanted to dive into the world of microservice.
 I also wanted to continue using the GraphQL API.
 Overall, my project has four services: Post, Comment, Query, Moderation.
-I also learned the concept behind an "event" bus and implemented my own simple version.
+I also learned the concept behind an "event bus" and implemented my own simple version.
 Used React for the client.
 Finally, since this was a simple project, just used a json-server to store data.

 Here is how my client looked: